owuordickson/t-graank/README.md

 * <strong>minimum support</strong> - threshold count of frequent FtGPs
 * <strong>mimimum representativity item</strong> - threshold count of transformations to be performed on the data-set

-Example with data-set and specified values<br>
+Example with a data-set and specified values<br>
 ```
 $python t_graank.py -f DATASET.csv -c 0 -s 0.5 -r 0.5
 ```